oracle/graal/docs/reference-manual/native-image/Resources.md

 ### JVM Mode of Localization

 Resource Bundle lookup is a complex and dynamic mechanism which utilizes a lot of the infrastructure of JVM.
-As a result of that, it causes image size increase for smaller applications such as Hello World.
+As a result of that, it causes image size increase for smaller applications such as `HelloWorld`.
 Therefore, an optimized mode is set by default in which this lookup is simplified utilizing the fact the all bundles are known ahead of time.
 In case you would like to use the original JVM lookup, use the `-H:-LocalizationOptimizedMode` option.